 (f) easily withdrawn.

-Subdivision 4.3.2—Consents and their duration and withdrawal
+Subdivision 4.3.2—Giving consents

-Note: Under rule 4.3, if an accredited person asks a CDR consumer for their consent to collect and use their CDR data, it must do so in accordance with this Subdivision, and in particular, rules 4.10, 4.11 and 4.12.
+Note: Under rule 4.3, if an accredited person asks a CDR consumer for their consent to collect and use their CDR data, it must do so in accordance with this Division, and in particular, rules 4.10, 4.11 and 4.12.
 A failure to do so could contravene one or more civil penalty provisions: see section 56EF of the Act and rule 4.3.

 4.10 Requirements relating to accredited person’s processes for seeking consent

-An accredited person’s processes for asking a CDR consumer to give consent:
+(1) An accredited person’s processes for asking a CDR consumer to give and amend a consent:

 (a) must:

-(i) accord with the data standards; and
+(i) accord with any consumer experience data standards; and

+(ia) subject to subrule (2), accord with any other data standards; and

 (ii) having regard to any consumer experience guidelines developed by the Data Standards Body, be as easy to understand as practicable, including by use of concise language and, where appropriate, visual aids; and